 Data elements that are shared may have their new values cached delaying the writing of their value to main memory.
 Other threads reading the current main memory will get the old value until the cache value is written to main memory.

-Since concurrent execution of threads are typically interleaved, the order of execution can be very important.
+Since concurrent execution of threads is more common now with multicore processors, the order of execution can be very important.
 Examination of the source code could be misleading since compilers or runtime systems may reorder statements to optimize performance within each thread, but which could affect the resulting execution order leading to different results than expected.

 Sixty-four bit operations can be problematic since the operation could be performed as two separate 32 bit operations to a non-volatile long or double.
 Because other threads may read the value after the first write of 32 bits and before the second write, the value could be incorrect.
 By declaring the long or double variable as volatile, the writes and reads of the long or double variables are always atomic.